 ^{2.} Recorded on Feb 14, 2019, higher readings recorded in 2023 were not used because they appear to be outliers.
+N/A - not available, the range of the current flume cannot capture peak storm flowrates.

 The 100 year storm value is estimated based on data from the February 2019 storm in Idyllwild and NOAA design storm comparisons.
 The Design Capacity is the nameplate plant capacity and maximum permitted daily average discharge for the plant.
 Maximum hourly flow considers the larger of average daily flow multiplied by a peaking factor of 4.0 or the estimated 100 year storm flowrate.
 Both are multiplied by a factor of safety of 2.0 and used to estimate maximum hourly flow.
 Equipment specific flows are detailed in applicable sections of Section 4.0.
 See Table # for a summary of key design flowrates.